certuna/Applescripts-for-Music/README.md

-# Automatic retrieval of Year and/or Genres from Discogs
+# Certuna's Applescripts for Music

-# Applescripts for Music
+# Script 1: Automatic retrieval of Year and/or Genres from Discogs

 Imagine these scenarios:
 - You have an awesome disco compilation that was released in 2018, but contains tracks from 1975-1985.
 Tagging these tracks with 2018 makes little sense: your smart playlist of "70s Disco" will not pick these tracks up, and instead these tunes show up between modern songs by Jessie Ware and Dua Lipa.